 Babylon 5: Though there was no idiosyncratic system for episode titles, every season of this show had one significant episode whose title also doubled as the overall name of the season, fitting in with the concept that the show was a series of novels for television.
 The titles were "Signs and Portents" (season 1); "The Coming of Shadows" (season 2); "Point of No Return" (season 3); "No Surrender, No Retreat" (season 4); and "The Wheel of Fire" (season 5).

-Most of the episodes of the 1960s series have names that rhyme (sometime approximately) two by two.
+Most of the episodes of the 1960s series have names in roughly regular rhyming pairs.
 Episodes 21 and 22 of the first season, for instance, are called "The Penguin Goes Straight" and "Not Yet, He Ain't," while episodes 49 and 50 in season two are "Catwoman Goes To College" and "Batman Displays His Knowledge."
 (Exceptions: "Green Ice"/"Deep Freeze", "The Clock King's Crazy Crimes"/"The Clock King Gets Crowned", "The Greatest Mother Of Them All"/"Ma Parker" and "The Minstrel's Shakedown"/"Barbecued Batman.")

 When the format changed in the final season (going from two weekly episodes to one, and fewer cliffhangers), this naming trope was dropped.